dulithamahishka94/hashnode/cmg6opnxc000002joamc7egw8.md

 Next time someone tells you route model binding is bad, ask them: what's the alternative?
 Manual model fetching in every single controller method?
 Because I've maintained both codebases, and I know which one I'd rather work in.

 Until next time!

----

-*What's your take on route model binding?
-Have you used it in production?
-Let me know in the comments below!*